pantheon-systems/documentation/source/content/guides/secure-development/02-secure-integration.md

 showtoc: true
 permalink: docs/guides/secure-development/secure-integration
 anchorid: secure-integration
+reviewed: "2022-07-21"
 ---

-This section provides information on [Pantheon Secure Integration](https://pantheon.io/features/secure-integration).
+This section provides information on [Pantheon Secure Integration](https://pantheon.io/features/secure-integration?docs).

 Pantheon Secure Integration, formerly known as Pantheon Enterprise Gateway (PEG), creates a secure tunnel between your firewall and your public facing website.
 This is an available add-on service for contract customers.
-[Contact us](https://pantheon.io/contact-us) for more information.
+[Contact us](https://pantheon.io/contact-us?docs) for more information.

-Pantheon's platform is elastic in nature.
+Pantheon's platform is [elastic](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)) in nature.
 All sites have a [dynamic outgoing IP](/outgoing-ips) and container IP addresses are not constant.
 This means that direct connections aren't sustainable.
 This can be a problem if your site needs to communicate with another service that restricts traffic by source IP.
 Secure Integration provides a solution.

 ## How It Works